Te Mata, Waikato District: History

 An 1855 traveller through Pukerangi (2 mi north of Te Mata) wrote, "We found some English settlers in the open spaces, formerly cleared by the natives, as we walked through the forest: one family of the name of McArthur, another Phillips from Bath, another Day.
 All seemed pleased with the land, which, though small in quantity, was very good in quality.
 We stopped half-an-hour after sunset at one of these "saltus," called Mata, where Rota and our lads had proceeded; and pitched our tent in a beautiful spot, where I expect to see, in five years' time, a fair population, and perhaps a Church."

 However, settlement wasn't that fast; Raglan Old Settlers, 1940 booklet said, "As nearly as can be ascertained the first settlers in Te Mata were the Hutchisons, Kinnairds and Barretts; about 1857 it is believed they came.
 Following them came Rollos, J. Mitchell, Bunting, Stebbins, Sherlocks and Wilsons.
 They had their homes in close proximity in the centre of the district.
 A narrow track through standing bush formed their outlet to the Raglan township."
 A store was opened in 1896, Te Mata Co-op.
 Dairy Co. started in 1902,.
 Te Mata Hall and a new school were built in 1905.

 A 1915 guide said, "Te Mata is a small township in Raglan County, 25 miles from Frankton by coach, and about nine miles south of Raglan, on the Raglan-Kawhia Road.
 It is chiefly a farming and grazing district."
+The only stingray fatality recorded in New Zealand occurred at Te Mata in 1938, when 18-year old Jessie Merle Laing was struck in the chest.